MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/exception-appears-server-side-sync.md

 1. In the Dynamics 365 web application, navigate to **Settings** > **Customizations**, and then select **Customize the System**.
 2. Select **Sdk Message Processing Steps**.
 3. Sort on the **Primary Object Type Code (SdkMessage Filter)** column and look for any rows for the **Email** entity.
-4. If you find any rows and the **Execution Mode** is **Synchronous**, it might interfere with the email creation.
+4. If the **Execution Mode** in those rows is set to **Synchronous**, it might interfere with the email creation.

-If the issue reproduces consistently and it's possible to temporarily disable the workflow or plugin as a test, you can determine if the workflow or plugin is the cause.
+If you're able to reproduce the issue consistently, you can try disabling the workflow or plugin temporarily to determine if the workflow or plugin is the cause of the problem.

 ## Other email server error codes